-At the most basic level, markets are shaped by regulation, as markets cannot function without regulation of some kind.
-Without well-defined property rights and an authority to enforce them, market actors would be reluctant to invest in infrastructure or seek to grow their business, given the risk that physical or intellectual property could simply be taken from them.
+At the most basic level, markets are shaped by regulation, as markets cannot function without regulation of some kind.3 Without well-defined property rights and an authority to enforce them, market actors would be reluctant to invest in infrastructure or seek to grow their business, given the risk that physical or intellectual property could simply be taken from them.
 In the absence of state-backed monetary systems, markets would have far less liquidity and exchanges of goods and services would be unnecessarily complicated.
 Established legal procedures for settling disputes are necessary to ensure predictability and peaceful resolution of the inevitable disagreements that arise in any market.
 And corporations, one of the principal market actors, are themselves legal creations that improve market functioning through features like limited liability.

 Regulations can also obviate crippling market failures.
 Take, for example, deposit insurance regulations, which have significantly increased stability in the banking industry.
 Banks are susceptible to bank runs because they take in deposits and invest in less liquid loans.
 If too many investors demand their deposits back at the same time, then the bank has to sell its assets (likely at a loss) to cover those demands, which can lead to solvency issues.
-Depositors may do this even if they think the bank is financially solid, if they are concerned that other deposit insurance regulations, these market dynamics resulted in large numbers of bank runs; nearly 40% of banks in the United States in 1929 had suspended their operation by 1933.
+Depositors may do this even if they think the bank is financially solid, if they are concerned that other depositors might demand their money, leaving them at risk of losing their own deposit.
+Prior to deposit insurance regulations, these market dynamics resulted in large numbers of bank runs; nearly 40% of banks in the United States in 1929 had suspended their operation by 1933.4

 To address this concern, deposit insurance provides account holders at insured banks with guaranteed protection for their funds up to a set amount, currently \$250,000, funded by a small fee assessed on those insured banks.
 Because their assets are protected, depositors need not fear bank runs, leading to fewer bank runs overall.
 And banks benefit too, even though they pay a fee, from the reduction in bank runs.
 As the Federal Deposit Insurance Corporation (FDIC), which is tasked with enforcing these regulations, notes "deposit insurance is highly effective at preventing [bank] runs.
-At a high level, the rarity of bank runs in the United States, especially runs by insured depositors, since the creation of the FDIC is clear evidence of the stabilizing benefits of deposit insurance."
+At a high level, the rarity of bank runs in the United States, especially runs by